9 Engagement Gift Ideas They'll Love

 A close friend (or a relative) got engaged?
 Then, now is the perfect time for you to show your support and appreciation.
 A gift to commemorate the dynamic duo’s milestone!

-Whether you’re the one organizing the engagement party or a guest, bringing a simple gift, with a good story in it, is a thoughtful way to express how special the couple is to you.
+Whether you’re the one organising the engagement party or a guest, bringing a simple gift, with a good story in it, is a thoughtful way to express how special the couple is to you.

 1. Personalised Champagne Flutes And A Bottle Of Bubbly